will-stone/browserosaurus/guide/supporting-a-browser-or-app.md

 > order by the `name` key.
 There's a test that will check for this.
 We'll
 > discuss running tests below.

 That's all there is to it.
-Run your updated code using `npm start`, and see if it behaves how you would expect.
+Run your updated code using `pnpm start`, and see if it behaves how you would expect.

 ## Extras